12 Oct Agile or Waterfall – How to Make the Right Choice for Your Project

 In waterfall development, customers are only engaged during initial project scoping and requirements gathering, and don’t get to see what’s actually being developed until after several phases.
 While some customers may breathe a sigh of relief at the thought of not having to be super-involved throughout, others may find being kept in the dark a bit frustrating.

-Moreover, since there’s not much they can do to provide feedback or clarify their position, it’s quite possible the final product may fall short of their expectations, leaving them even more dissatisfied with the overall experience.
+Moreover, since there’s not much they can do to provide feedback or clarify their position, the final product may fall short of their expectations, leaving them even more dissatisfied with the overall experience.

 What is the Agile Methodology?